Drahflow/Elymas/doc/tutorial.md

 ------

 Variables live in scopes which are hierarchically nested.
-Every scope has a parent scope, except the topmost and global scope.
-If a variable is not found in a scope, it's parent is queried for it.
+Every scope has a parent scope, except the topmost (global) scope.
+If a variable is not found in a scope, its parent is queried for it.
 Every function object execution creates a fresh scope, in effect allowing local variables.